ChrisOrgan/Covid_Analysis/README.md

                 - North America: 1,024 (25.87%)
                 - Oceania: 210 (5.31%)
                 - South America: 43 (1.09%)
-            - Once our analytical pipeline is up and running, we can redo the analyses using the most up-to-date tree.
         - Using `FigTree` 1.4.4 (Rambaut 2017), we saved the tree in a Newick format with the tip labels enclosed within single quotation marks.
-            - This tip label edit is to prevent downstream errors.
         - Using the `R` 3.6.2 (R Core Team 2019) package `phytools` 0.6.99
           (Revell 2012), we converted the Newick tree into a NEXUS format.
         - Using the regex functionality in `Notepad++` 7.5.8, we fixed the